pluralsight/guides/draft/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 $ mvn spring-boot:run
 ```

-Additionally, on the command line, you can create a JAR file to execute it:
+Additionally, on the command line, you can create a JAR file and execute it:
 ```
 $ mvn package -DskipTests
 $ java -jar target/nda-chat-0.0.1-SNAPSHOT.jar